weareplanet/commercetools-planet-integration/README.md

 deploy
 src
   handlers
-    cloud   # adapters which make environment-agnostic function be deployable to specific environments (AWS, GCP etc.) environment-agnostic  # functions which act as HTTP handlers (controllers) with a general (environment-agnostic) request/response format interfaces services  # all business logic is here test
+    environment-agnostic   # functions which act as HTTP handlers (controllers) with abstract (environment-agnostic) request/response shapes execution-environment  # wrappers which make environment-agnostic functions be deployable to specific environments (AWS, GCP etc.) interfaces services  # all business logic is here test